Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 The only drawback was the lack of WiFi, but I was able to get enough cell reception to make calls and check my email on my phone and I took advantage of being untethered from my computer to finish a book and start knitting for my sister's baby (niece Ada Sofia was born last week – I'm a little behind schedule).

 They say that athletes should be abstinent the night before a competition or risk their night time performance compromising their performance the next day.
 But the only way I was going to place in my age group was if I were the only one running in my age group, which, in this particular race, was a real possibility.
-But as I had no-one with me to fuck, it was a moot issue.
+But as I am single, it was a moot issue.

 The drive to Irasburg took me the length of Lake Willoughby, one of the most spectacular of the region's glacial relics.
 I spotted parking and beaches at both the northern and southern tips and was determined to go jump in the lake, literally, after the race.
 But it was only in the 60s and the drizzle picked up into a steady rain as the race began.
 I counted around 20 participants, all of whom left me far behind before we'd even crossed the common.
 I was only about 4 miles in before the rest of the field passed me on their way back from the turnaround point.
 We were running on the left side of the dirt road, against "traffic" (I use that term loosely as I saw far more horses, cows, and alpaca than cars), but at about mile 5, a race official in a pick-up truck pulled up alongside me to warn me to cross over to the right for awhile as there was a bees' nest ahead on the left and 5 or 6 runners had been stung.
 That heads'-up was quite literally the only advantage to being last.